erg55/Simon-lab-workshop/README.md

 ##### Geneious

 Then we can also download mapped reads (fastq) and map them back onto a reference mitochondrial genome in Geneious.
-If you don't have Geneious installed we can try and [get that working afterwards] (https://bioinformatics.uconn.edu/wp-content/uploads/sites/15/2018/03/Geneious-_connection.pdf).
+If you don't have Geneious installed we can try and [get that working afterwards](https://bioinformatics.uconn.edu/wp-content/uploads/sites/15/2018/03/Geneious-_connection.pdf).